Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Conclusion

 \section{Conclusion}

-We investigated applying general-purpose large language models (LLMs) to \emph{flexibly achieve user goals} using devices and sensors available in a smart home.
+We introduce the use of large language models (LLMs) to \emph{flexibly achieve user goals} using devices and sensors in smart homes.
 We framed the problem in terms of creating high-quality, executable ``action plans'' in JSON that either assign settings to available devices or propose triggers and actions for automation routines.
-Through an empirical study, we performed qualitative and quantitative analysis of 960 smart home action plans created by 4 different LLMs in response to 40 ambiguous user commands in 3 homes.
-Based on our analysis of over 500 responses from a team of human annotators, we found that some models can respond to vague user commands with creative action plans that meet user goals.
-Importantly, however, we also revealed several gaps that must be addressed before these systems can be applied in practice.
-The human-perceived quality of action plans was hampered by the models' tendency to target irrelevant devices, assign improper settings, target extra devices, and choose overly specific or unrelated triggers for automation routines.
-Toward addressing the most common issue of \emph{device relevance}, we proposed Sasha, a \underline{s}m\underline{a}rter \underline{s}mart \underline{h}ome \underline{a}ssistant.
-Sasha's novelty lies in an iterative reasoning process that decomposes the LLM's reasoning about the action plan into 4 components: clarifying the goal, filtering the devices, planning the action, and soliciting user feedback.
-We justify each component of the process by ablation study, showing that Sasha's action plans have consistently higher human-perceived quality than the na\"{i}ve approach.
-Finally, we demonstrate Sasha in a real smart home, where it works with actual devices to achieve the implicit user goals behind vague and complex commands that are well beyond the capabilities of existing systems.
+Using a novel prototype system and empirical study, we performed qualitative and quantitative analysis of smart home action plans created by 4 different LLMs in response to 40 under-specified user commands in 3 homes.
+Based on our analysis of 600 responses from $N=20$ survey participants, we identified 7 failure modes that diminish user satisfaction, along with a set of corresponding metrics.
+The quality of action plans was hampered by LLMs' tendency to target irrelevant devices, assign improper settings, target extra devices, and choose suboptimal sensor triggers and values for automation routines.
+Toward addressing the issue of \emph{false positives} when targeting devices, along with a need to reduce subjectivity by incorporating user feedback, we proposed Sasha, a \underline{s}m\underline{a}rter \underline{s}mart \underline{h}ome \underline{a}ssistant.
+Sasha's novelty lies in an iterative reasoning process that decomposes the LLM's reasoning about the action plan into 4 components: clarifying the goal, filtering the devices, planning the action, and iteratively improving plans with user feedback.
+We justify each component of the process by ablation study, showing that Sasha's action plans have a significantly lower rate of false positives than the na\"{i}ve approach.
+Finally, we conduct a user study of Sasha with $N=7$ participants who interacted with the system during unconstrained scenarios, contributing a set of observations about how users goals may be supported by this new form of smart home.

+\begin{acks} We thank the anonymous reviewers for their constructive feedback on the paper.
+This work was funded in part by the National Science Foundation under grant CNS-1909221.
+Any opinions, findings, conclusions, or recommendations expressed are those of the authors and do not necessarily reflect the views of the NSF. \end{acks}

 \begin{appendices}